lillianmbrown/ai-portfolio/README.md

 - ✅ [AI Form Builder Case Study](./form-builder-case-study/README.md) – when not to use AI and how to guide rollout responsibly
 - 🧪 [Bolt Website Demo](./bolt-website-demo/README.md) – exploring low-code tools and technical learning through hands-on prototyping
 - 🧠 [AI Product Thesis](./ai-thesis/README.md) – guiding principles for inclusive, thoughtful AI product leadership
-- 💡 More projects to come — including data education tools and inclusive onboarding experiments
+- 💡 More projects to come

 ## Tech Stack